astropy/halotools/docs/model_building/model_components/phase_space_models/nfw_profile_tutorial.rst

 Tutorial on the NFWProfile and NFWPhaseSpace Models
 ****************************************************

+.. currentmodule:: halotools.empirical_models.phase_space_models

 This section of the documentation provides background material and detailed implementation notes on the functions and methods of the `~halotools.empirical_models.phase_space_models.profile_models.NFWProfile` and `~halotools.empirical_models.phase_space_models.NFWPhaseSpace` models.
-We will start out with an overview of the class design before moving into the analytical derivations of the code implementation.
+We will start in :ref:`nfw_phase_space_class_structure` with an overview of the orthogonal mix-in class design.
+The :ref:`nfw_spatial_profile_derivations` section covers the mathematics of NFW spatial profiles and their Monte Carlo realizations, including explicit derivations of the exact form of all equations are they are implemented in code.
+The section :ref:`nfw_jeans_velocity_profile_derivations` goes into the same level of detail but for the velocity profiles.
+The tutorial concludes in :ref:`nfw_monte_carlo_derivations`
+by describing how the `~NFWPhaseSpace` class can be used in both stand-alone fashion and as part of the Halotools mock-making framework to generate Monte Carlo realizations of points in NFW phase space.

 .. _nfw_phase_space_class_structure: